2024 CAF Women's Champions League COSAFA Qualifiers

 The 2024 CAF Women's Champions League COSAFA Qualifiers is the 4th edition of the annual women's association football club championship organized by COSAFA for its nations.
 This edition will be held from August 15 to 24 in Blantyre, Malawi.

-The winners of the tournament will qualify for the 2024 CAF Women's Champions League final tournament.
+Mamelodi Sundowns entered the 2024 CAF Women’s Champions League as the defending champions, which meant they were already qualified for the tournament.
+As a result, they did not participate in the COSAFA Women’s Champions League to defend their regional title and were replaced by the University of the Western Cape.
+The University of the Western Cape defeated Gaborone United 9–8 via penalties in the final.

 Participating clubs

 The following four teams contested in the qualifying tournament.